-His current projects cover a number of topics, including: changes in U.S. migration policy since the 2016 election, comparisons of health care access barriers for immigrants and refugees in the U.S. and Germany, and xenophobia in far-right populist discourse.
+His current projects cover a range of topics, including: spatial variation of U.S. immigration court outcomes, crimmigration law in new immigration destinations, health care access barriers for immigrants and refugees in the U.S., and changes in U.S. migration policy since the 2016 election.
 As an MPC graduate research assistant, he has worked with faculty in Pediatrics, Sociology, Public Health, and the Carlson School of Management.
-He also provides support for the Interdisciplinary Collaborative Workshop (ICW) entitled "Migration and Migrants in Terrifying Times" headed by Dr. Jack DeWaard (Sociology).
+His research has appeared in in PLOS One, Migration Policy Institute, Border Criminologies, MinnPost, and The Companion to Urban and Regional Studies.
 Additionally, he has special sworn status with the U.S. Census Bureau to work in the MnRDC.
-He holds a BA in Government and German from Cornell University.